Arrange a callback

 Providing proof for a horse riding injury claim

-When you’ve been injured in a horse riding accident that was caused by somebody else, there are several steps that you could take to get proof for your compensation claim.
+When you’ve been injured in a horse riding accident that was caused by someone else, there are several steps that you could take to get proof for your compensation claim.
 They include:

 • Report the accident.
 If you’ve been knocked off your horse in a car accident, you should report the accident to the police.
 Also, if you’re injured while riding a horse at work or on paid activity such as a riding lesson, report the accident and ask for a copy of the accident report form.